manuelro/webpack-everest/README.md

 ## Everest API
 Everest API is very simple and is composed of only a few methods that will enable you to start working on your theme ASAP.

+**By default Everest will look for a `./src` folder in your project root, this is a convention and will always be respected by Everest.**

 ### Importing Everest
 If you cloned the sample app and installed all of its dependencies you should now be able to import Everest to your `webpack.config.js` file:
 ```javascript